Robert H. Holzworth

 Experimental space plasma physics, atmospheric and magnetospheric electrodynamics, middle atmosphere electrodynamics, thunderstorm and lightning electrodynamics.

 My research involves the experimental investigation of electrical parameters in the Earth's environment, in particular, the study of the electromagnetic energy flow that couples separated environments such as the atmosphere, the ionosphere, and the magnetosphere.
-Active projects include ground-based, balloon, rocket and satellite experiments to study atmospheric and space electrodynamics especially as relates to lightning (World Wide Lightning Location network) (see wwlln.net for more information and recent summary at the 2016 GLM meeting).
+Current active projects (2024/2025) include ground-based, and rocket experiments to study atmospheric and space electrodynamics especially as relates to lightning (World Wide Lightning Location network) (see wwlln.net which I manage, and plasma waves in the ionosphere/magnetosphere (SMART rocket, a joint NAVY/NASA launch scheduled for 1st Qtr 2025 from Wake Island in the mid Pacific.
+Additionally I am working with Atmospheric Sciences faculty on the effects of aerosols on lightning occurrence.

 Email Bob at bobholz@ess.washington.edu .